 Shipment or sale of deceptive pack, load or display prohibited.
-No person shall prepare, deliver for shipment, ship, transport, offer for sale or sell a deceptive pack, or package, load, arrangement or display of horticultural products.
-Basically what this legal gobbledy goop of these last two sections mean is that, if you have a tote labeled with Hermiston melons in your be Hermiston melons in the tote.
-If you advertise that your corn was raised by you, it had better be the truth!
-If it was raised by someone else, you must truthfully advertise that fact.
-This is all about truth in advertising!!
+No person shall prepare, deliver for shipment, ship, transport, offer for sale or sell a deceptive pack, or package, load, arrangement, or display of horticultural products.
+To sum up up the last two sections: if you have a tote labeled with Hermiston Melons, it needs to contain Hermiston Melons.
+All product growth advertising must be truthful in nature, if you are selling a product raised by someone else, you need to correctly advertise the grower of the product.